 Imogen Stirling – I saw her show at the Fringe.
 It was very good, very very good.
 I love spoken word poetry that’s not trying to be too straight-laced.
-I like a spoken word poet that holds their hands up and says y’know what, I’m the dick sometimes.
 I think that’s very endearing.

 DARREN MCGARVEY ON #HYPOCRISY